MiniatureEge2006/g-man/README.md

 * You may not use G-Man in order to target an individual or groups of individuals.
 * You may not use G-Man if you are under the age of 13.
 Though it may depend on your country's laws in order to use Discord, so it can be higher than just 13.
 ## Privacy Policy
+### "We" refers to myself, because I am the only one working for this bot.
 * We do not use your personal information whatsoever.
-  * We only use these data: Guilds and their IDs (Servers), Channels and their IDs, Roles and their IDs, and Users/Members and their IDs.
-All of which are required for moderation purposes and for the bot to function perfectly.
+  * We log command usage to our local database.
+This is used for the `commandusage` command to help in moderation regarding potential bad actors.
+If you want your data removed from this, you'll have to contact me in discord at my support server. (my username is miniatureege2006)
   * Additionally, the command content will be included anytime you or anyone uses any commands.
 This is for moderation and monitoring purposes, along with debugging.
-  * I do NOT share these data with anyone at all.
+  * We do NOT share these data with anyone at all.
 * I am not responsible/liable for any media/content that is created from other users using G-Man.
-* **If you wish to opt-out of using G-Man and want your data removed completely, make sure to remove the G-Man bot from any servers you own/manage and deauthorize the bot from your account.
-If you however still want to use G-Man but don't want your data to be given at all, please look at the installation instructions in order to self-host G-Man.**
+* **If you wish to opt-out of using G-Man and want your data removed completely, contact me in discord at my support server and I will handle it.**